VirtusLab/render/README.md

 As of now, there is a limited Helm 2 Chart compatibility, simple Charts will render just fine.

-There is no plan to implement full compatibility with Helm, because of unnecesary complexity that would bring.
+There is no plan to implement full compatibility with Helm, because of unnecessary complexity that would bring.

 ## Limitations and future work